-Sometimes prescriptions must be filled at a specialized pharmacy.
+Some prescriptions must be filled at a specialized pharmacy.
 Specialized pharmacies include:

 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
-Usually, a long-term care facility (such as a nursing home) has its own pharmacy.
-If you are in an LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies, which is typically the pharmacy that the LTC facility uses.
+Usually, an LTC facility (such as a nursing home) has its own pharmacy.
 If you have any difficulty accessing your Part D benefits in an LTC facility, please contact Customer Care. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
 (Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Pharmacy Directory or call Customer Care (phone numbers are printed on the back cover of this booklet).
+To locate a specialized pharmacy, look in your Pharmacy Directory or call Customer Care.

-Section 2.3 Using the plan's mail-order services
+Section 2.3 Using the plan's mail-order service

-For certain kinds of drugs, you can use the plan's network mail-order services.
+For certain kinds of drugs, you can use the plan's network mail-order service.
 Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
-The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.
+These drugs are marked as "mail-order" drugs in our Drug List.